Patient education: Deep vein thrombosis (DVT) (Beyond the Basics)

 Superficial phlebitis — Superficial phlebitis (SP) causes pain, tenderness, firmness, and/or redness in a vein due to inflammation, infection, and/or a blood clot (thrombus).
 It is most commonly seen in the inner part of the lower legs.

 Superficial phlebitis differs from a deep vein thrombosis because the veins that are affected are near the surface of the skin.
 Symptoms of SP typically develop over hours to days and resolve in days to weeks.
 The area may continue to be firm for several weeks to months.
 Treatment usually includes warm or cool compresses, elevation of the leg, a non-steroidal antiinflammatory agent (NSAID) such as ibuprofen (Advil, Motrin), or anticoagulation.
 In most people with SP, there is a low risk of developing a DVT or pulmonary embolism, so anticoagulation is not usually needed.

 DEEP VEIN THROMBOSIS DIAGNOSIS

 If the patient's history, symptoms, and physical exam suggest a DVT, tests are needed to confirm this.
 Tests to diagnose DVT may include compression ultrasonography, contrast venography, magnetic resonance imaging (MRI), computed tomography (CT scan), and/or a blood test called D-dimer.

 If a person with a DVT also has signs or symptoms of a pulmonary embolus, additional testing will be needed.
-(See "Patient information: Pulmonary embolism (Beyond the Basics)".)
+(See "Patient education: Pulmonary embolism (Beyond the Basics)".)